 Step 1: Medical examination

-Volunteers will receive a comprehensive medical examination.
-A volunteer can only participate in the study if he or she is completely healthy.
+Study participants will receive a comprehensive medical examination and can only participate in the study if he or she is completely healthy.

 Step 2: The malaria infection